RudraPatel2003/NYT_Spelling_Bee_Solver/README.md

 # NYT_Spelling_Bee_Solver

-THIS PROJECT IS A WORK IN PROGRESS
 This project allows users to interact with the [New York Times Spelling Bee Game](https://www.nytimes.com/puzzles/spelling-bee).
 The user can obtain a list of possible answers or launch a Selenium bot that will play the game for them.
+Due to the New York Times' paywall, [this website](https://nytimes-spellingbee.com/) is used instead.

 ## Installation Steps